DLFMetadataAssessment/WebsiteDocumentation/entries/contributing-to-site.md

 9. Assign reviewers to review your pull request.

-Once you have contributed changes, reviewers will use the following workflow:
+Reviewers will use the following workflow:

 1. Review the change.